 Have you tried Fleep?
 Please share your thoughts in a review!

 MeisterTask is as feature packed as it is visually pleasing.
 Offering task relationships, lots of integrations, instant messaging among team members, and even a free mobile app, MeisterTask is a steal.
+Interested in products with similar features?
+These MeisterTask alternatives could be what you are looking for.

 Price: Unlimited users and unlimited projects for zero dollars and no cents.